crypticCaroline/ms1-plantfactory/README.md

 * What we offer section is displayed stacked on smaller devices and in 2 coloumns on larger screens and offers potential clients the option of potted plants or bespoke features.
 At the bottom of the option is another link to the contact us form.

 ###### Testimonial
-* Includes a carousel at the top, paired with an overlay for text colour constrast and information of the buisness that the work was carried out for and the type of option they opted chose.
-Below the carousel is the testimonies matching the pictures above with a picture of the person giving the testimony.
-I have scaled images very large; this is because it is a showcase of the type of work the buisness has carried out.
+* Includes a carousel at the top, paired with an overlay for text colour contrast.
+The test includes information about the business that the work was carried out for and the type of option they opted for.
+Below the carousel is the testimonies.
+The testimonies are in relation to the images in the carousel and at the bottom of the text is says where each testimony is from.
+I have scaled the carousel images very large; this is because it is a showcase of the type of work the business has carried out.
 * I have staggered the testimonies on all devices.

 ##### Form